Ntzzin/42-libft/README.md

 -  Data structures (linked lists)
 -  Makefile
 -  Doxygen documenting (very basic, only when I felt the need for)

-> [!WARNING]
-> This repository is organized in the way that I think is the most organized.
-Keep in
-> mind that subject explicitly demands that all files be submitted to the root of the repository.
-> It is also important to know that this repository will get updated as more projects (such as printf)
-> are allowed to be added to libft, and it will be different from the one delivered the first time.

 ## Used tests
   <a href="https://github.com/xicodomingues/francinette">